-Range: E98 Currency
+E98 Currency

-Subproperty of: E54 Dimension.
-P91 has unit (is unit of):E58 Measurement Unit of E98 Currency that it is measured in.
+E54 Dimension.
+P91 has unit (is unit of): E58 Measurement Unit many to one, necessary (1,1; 0,n)

-Quantification: (1,1; 0,n)

-Scope note: This property establishes the relationship between an instance of E97 Monetary Amount and the instance
+This property establishes the relationship between an instance of E97 Monetary Amount and the instance of E98 Currency that it is measured in.

-Christies' hammer price for "Vase with Fifteen Sunflowers" (E97) has currency British Pounds (E98).
+Christie's hammer price for "Vase with Fifteen Sunflowers" (E97) has currency British Pounds (E98).